Cottan-Bimbang National Park

 Cottan-Bimbang is a national park in New South Wales, Australia, 443 km north of Sydney and 65 km south east of Walcha and was formerly a state forest.
 The Oxley Highway crosses the park south of Werrikimbe National Park.
-Myrtle Scrub Road is a 15 kilometre circuit in the west of the park that connects with the Oxley Highway.
+Myrtle Scrub Road is a 15-kilometre circuit in the west of the park that connects with the Oxley Highway.

 Flora and fauna

 This park is situated on the eastern escarpment with extensive tall old-growth eucalypt forest, rainforest, threatened frog species, yellow-bellied gliders (Petaurus australis) and koalas.
-'Cottan-bimbang' is the local Aboriginal word for the walking stick palm (Linospadix monostachya), which grows in the park's temperate rainforests.
+'Cottan-bimbang' is the local Aboriginal word for the walking stick palm (Linospadix monostachyos), which grows in the park's temperate rainforests.

 Blackberries (Rubus) are creating a serious weed problem in the park.

 There is a barbecue area, picnic area and public toilets at Stockyard Creek on the Oxley Highway and a cleared area for picnics next to Cells River on Myrtle Scrub Road.
 There is a cleared area for camping at Maxwells Flat on the Causeway Road, and a long drop toilet.